Balancing out Bias: Achieving Fairness Through Balanced Training: Introduction

-Inspired by work in domain adaptation on learning domain-specific representations that generalise across domains~\citep{NIPS2016_45fbc6d3, li-etal-2018-whats}, we propose a gated model, which incorporates author demographics as an \emph{input} to generate group-specific representations but also generalises across demographic groups.
-Although this richer modelling framework has an increased propensity to replicate and exacerbate training bias, we show that when combined with instance reweighting during training this technique leads to substantial bias reductions over leading debiasing techniques, typically with higher predictive accuracy.
-We also introduce a second means of bias reduction, through tailoring gating coefficients of the trained model, which allows for fine-tuning of the accuracy--fairness trade-off.
+Inspired by work in domain adaptation on learning domain-specific representations that generalize across domains~\citep{NIPS2016_45fbc6d3, li-etal-2018-whats}, we propose a gated model, which incorporates author demographics as an \emph{input} to generate group-specific representations but also generalizes across demographic groups.
+We show that when combined with instance reweighting during training, this technique leads to substantial bias reductions over leading debiasing techniques, typically with higher predictive accuracy.
+We also introduce a second means of bias reduction through tailoring gating coefficients of the trained model, which allows for fine-tuning of the accuracy--fairness trade-off.
 Our experiments over two benchmark datasets for language debiasing show that our techniques are competitive with much more complex state-of-the-art methods for debiasing in situations where the demographic attribute is not known at test time, and provide substantial gains over the state-of-the-art when the protected attribute is observed.